This blog chronicles the triumphs and trials of fiction writer Darius Jones.

 - The Ghul of Yazd, an Orientalist horror novella was published in Issue 0 of Strangelet Journal in September 2014.
 I tracked the story’s rejections and final acceptance in the UnRejectionable Ghul section on this blog.

-- The Hatchlings, a dark science fiction piece, was published on Fiction Vortex in August 2013.
-This was my first story that was “traditionally” published.
-It also won 3rd place in FV’s Readers’ Choice Award for their August issue.
+- The Hatchlings, a dark science fiction piece, was first published on Fiction Vortex in August 2013.
+This was my first “traditionally” published story.
+It also won 3rd place in FV’s Readers’ Choice Award that month.
+Addendum: The Hatchlings got the Horror Podcast treatment on The No Sleep Podcast, Season 17, Episode 18.
+Check it out here!

-- The Man Who Ran from God, a historical novella, came out in 2013.
+- The Man Who Ran from God, a historical fiction novella, came out in 2013.

-- The Library of Lost Books, a fantasy-surrealist novel, was published in 2012.
+- The Library of Lost Books, a fantasy-surrealist novel, was self-published in 2012.

 For what I’m working on now, see my Works in Progress.